 Engaging Employers in Work-Based Learning

 Getting students excited about work-based learning is only a small part of the battle.
 Learning how to best engage employers in the effort takes a lot more heavy-lifting.
-Jen Roberts shares these strategies for educators to kick-start these valuable relationships.

 Work-based learning (WBL) programs have become an integral part of education in recent years for their ability to bridge the gap between school and the workplace.
 These programs provide students with opportunities to develop the skills needed to be successful in a competitive work environment.
 Students can participate in a variety of ways including job shadowing, career mentorship, internships, workplace tours, apprenticeships, and school-based enterprises.

 WBL differs from work-study programs (like the ones that existed when I was in high school in the 90s) that only allow release time for students to go to work during the school day.
-Work-based learning is “an instructional strategy that enhances classroom learning by connecting it to the workplace.”These real-world experiences in the workplace help students develop 21st century skills such as critical thinking, problem solving, collaboration, communication, initiative, among others.
+Work-based learning is “an instructional strategy that enhances classroom learning by connecting it to the workplace.”
+These real-world experiences in the workplace help students develop 21st century skills such as critical thinking, problem solving, collaboration, communication, initiative, among others.
 These soft skills are critical in the workforce but not taught in schools because teachers often do not have the time to teach them in addition to the required curriculum.
 Many believe the skills gap is fueling the need for WBL programs.

-One factor driving the recent expansion of work-based learning programs is the skills gap–a widely acknowledged global phenomenon in which, for complex reasons, the skills taught in schools don’t always match the skills demanded by employers,” says John Baker, the president of D2L, an EdTech company.
+“One factor driving the recent expansion of work-based learning programs is the skills gap–a widely acknowledged global phenomenon in which, for complex reasons, the skills taught in schools don’t always match the skills demanded by employers,” says John Baker, the president of D2L, an EdTech company.

 There are three components of work-based learning programs that were identified in 2017 by the U.S. Department of Education:

-• The alignment of classroom and workplace learning
+- The alignment of classroom and workplace learning

-• Application of academic, technical, and employability skills in a work setting
+- Application of academic, technical, and employability skills in a work setting

-• Support from classroom or workplace mentors
+- Support from classroom mentors and community professionals

-Before you begin networking, work on perfecting your elevator pitch by being able to explain what work-based learning is and how it benefits students and employers.
+Before you begin networking, work on perfecting your elevator pitch by being able to explain what work-based learning is and how it benefits both students and employers.
 Have conversations with your neighbors, friends, family members, and parents at your school.
 They can help you identify businesses that maybe you hadn’t considered.
 Additionally, they can connect you to their contacts.

 Find larger organizations in your school and community where you can network.
 The Parent Teacher Association, the Chamber of Commerce, economic-development and other government meetings, non-profits, and other community events are all potential networking partners.